dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### EDA 2.
 Check for multicollinearity and remove highly correlated pairs from the dataset

-The dataset now needs to be checked for multicollinearity between its predictors.
-Having high correlation among each other will lead to predictors being interdependent and loses their true significance within the model.
+The dataset now needs to be checked for multicollinearity.
+Having high correlation among each other will lead to predictors being dependent and loses their true significance within the model.